-Amounts reported in Column (h) represent the annual changes in the actuarial present value of Messrs.
+(4) Amounts reported in Column (h) represent the annual changes in the actuarial present value of Messrs.
 Paul Marciano and Alberini's accrued aggregate pension benefit with respect to the Company's Supplemental Executive Retirement Plan, or SERP.
 None of the other Named Executive Officers participate in the SERP.
 See "Pension Benefits Table-Fiscal 2022" below for a discussion of the change in the actuarial present value of Messrs.
 Paul Marciano and Alberini's benefits for fiscal 2022.
-The actuarial present value of Mr. Paul Marciano's benefit decreased in fiscal 2022 as compared to fiscal 2021 and in fiscal 2020 as compared to fiscal 2019.
-While the actuarial present value of Mr. Paul Marciano's benefit increased in fiscal 2020, the reported amount for fiscal 2021 for Mr. Paul Marciano is \$0 because he has overall experienced a net loss in the actuarial present value of his accrued pension benefit since fiscal 2012 (as described in more detail under the "Pension Benefits Table-Fiscal 2022" below).
+The actuarial present value of Mr. Paul Marciano's benefit decreased in fiscal 2022 as compared to fiscal 2012.
+In eactuarial present value of Mr. Paul Marciano's benefit increased in fiscal 2020, the reported amount for fiscal 2021 for Mr. Paul Marciano is \$0 because he has overall experienced a net loss in the actuarial present value of his accrued pension benefit since fiscal 2012 (as described in more detail under the "Pension Benefits Table-Fiscal 2022" below).
 Mr. Alberini's SERP benefit was accrued with respect to his prior service to the Company between 2006 and 2010.
 He is not accruing any additional SERP benefits with respect to his current service as Chief Executive Officer.
-For Mr. Alberini, the actuarial present value of his SERP benefit decreased in fiscal 2022 as compared to fiscal 2021 as compared to fiscal 2021 as compared to fiscal 2020 are accurated by the first of the fiscal 2020 increased due to (1) a reduction in the discount rate used in determining the present value from 3.75% in fiscal 2019 to 2.5% in fiscal 2020 and (2) Mr. Alberini being one year closer to the commencement of his benefit eligibility.
-Without these changes to the actuarial present value calculations, the reported increase in SERP benefit value reported for fiscal 2020 for Mr. Alberini would have been zero.
-The actuarial present value of accrued benefits is based on the RP 2014 Mortality Table with MP 2019 Mortality Projections for fiscal 2022; a discount rate of 2.5% for fiscal 2020, 2.25%
+For Mr. Alberini is benefit for fiscal 2020 increased due to (1) a reduction in the discount rate used in determining the present value from 3.75% in fiscal 2019 to 2.5% in fiscal 2020 and (2) Mr. Alberini being one year closer to the commencement of his benefit elipibility.
+Without these changes to the actuarial present value calculations, the reported increase in SERP benefit value reported for fiscal 2022.
+Mortality Table with MP 2020 Mortality Projections for fiscal 2022.
+Mortality Table with MP 2021 Mortality Projections for fiscal 2022; a discount rate of 2.5% for fiscal 2020, 2.25% for fiscal 2021 and 2.75% for fiscal 2022; and an assumed retirement age for Mr. Paul Marciano of 7.3, and an assumed retirement age for Mr. Alberini of 65.
+The assumptions used are the same as those used for financial reporting purposes and contained in Note 1